jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

 Method 2
 --------

-Cells are demultiplexed based on the abundance of features (CMOs).
+Cells are demultiplexed based on the abundance of features, specifically CMOs.
 Demultiplexing method ``5`` is implemented to use the local maxima on the difference curve to detemine the knee point on the UMI saturation curve.

 .. code:: console